Kedungkandang: Geography

 Northern side of Kedungkandang bordering with Blimbing district, eastern and southern side bordering with Malang Regency, and western side of Kedungkandang bordering with the Sukun and Lowokwaru districts.

 Climate

 The climate in Kedungkandang features tropical monsoon climate (Am) according to Köppen–Geiger climate classification system, as the climate precipitation throughout the year is greatly influenced by the monsoon, bordering with subtropical highland climate (Cwb).
 Most months of the year are marked by significant rainfall.
-The short dry season has little impact.
+The region's short dry season has little impact.
 The average temperature in Kedungkandang is 23.7 °C. In a year, the average rainfall is 2153 mm.